DomoApps/StarterKit/README.md

 ### Make sure you are up-to-date
-Before you can publish your App you will want to make sure that your `domo` client is up to date and linked to the correct account.
-To do this run:
+Before you can publish your App you will want to make sure that your `domo` client is up to date and linked to the correct instance.
+- Go back to your terminal window and quit the `npm start` command (if it is still running, press `Ctrl + C` on Windows or `Cmd + C` on Mac).
+- To link the `domo` client to the correct instance, run the following in your terminal:
 ```bash
 domo login
 ```